dewith/sparkify_postgres/README.md

 ## Installation 💻

-- **Udacity's AWS Workspace:** The code was originally developed in JupyterLab, mainly using the libraries [Psycopg2](https://www.psycopg.org/docs/) and [Pandas](https://pandas.pydata.org/).
+- The code was originally developed on the **Udacity's AWS Workspace** using in JupyterLab, mainly with the libraries [Psycopg2](https://www.psycopg.org/docs/) and [Pandas](https://pandas.pydata.org/).
 But it can be executed locally by meeting these requirements:
   - `python==3.6.3`
   - `conda==4.6.14`
   - `jupyterlab==1.0.9`